mariakalimeri/tardigrade/content/authors/maria/_index.md

 Hi there,

 I am Maria and I am passionate about machine learning and building data analysis tools.
-I am based in Helsinki, Finland, and I work in [Unikie](http://unikie.com/), a deep tech company that offers solutions to industries such as automotive and heavy machinery or telecommunications and mobile.
+I am based in Helsinki, Finland, and I work at [Unikie](http://unikie.com/), a deep tech company that offers solutions to industries such as automotive and heavy machinery or telecommunications and mobile.

-In the past, I have done research in the university in various fields, ranging from in silico experiments of protein dynamics, to quantitative linguistics and NLP, to preseismic electromagnetics.
+In the past, I have done research in academia in various fields, ranging from *in silico* experiments of protein dynamics, through quantitative linguistics and NLP, to preseismic electromagnetics.

 I built this website using the [blogdown](https://github.com/rstudio/blogdown) R package and [Hugo](https://gohugo.io), and in the photo on the left I am